SimpleLuke/100-days-of-code/README.md

 **Thoughts**: While imerging the e-commerce application with Redux, I am thinking about should I go back to university to study a Computer Science degree.

+### Day 88:  October 30, 2022

+**Today's Progress**: I built a NASA Astronomy Picture of the Day with HTML, CSS, JavaScript and NASA API.

+**Thoughts**:Users can view the high quality astronomy Picture of the Day by clicking the images.
+Users can add images to their favourite.
+Users can load another 10 images by clicking load more button.

+**Link(s) to work**: [Spock Rock Game](https://simpleluke.github.io/NASA-APOD)